aio-libs/async-lru/README.rst

     asyncio.run(main())

-TTL (time-to-live, expiration on timeout) is supported by accepting `ttl` configuration parameter (off by default):
+TTL (time-to-live in seconds, expiration on timeout) is supported by accepting `ttl` configuration parameter (off by default):

 .. code-block:: python